n-tsuru/maxi-search/README.md

 # MakiMaxiSearch

 Welcome to MakiMaxiSearch, a fast search command for Linux designed to handle large volumes of data with speed and efficiency.
+("MakiMaxiSearch" is pronounced "Mah-kee Mah-xee Search" in English.
+In Japanese, it is pronounced "まきまきサーチ")

 ## Description